Is Strength Training Important ?

 2. Hormonal Benefits

-Cardio doesn’t give this full hormonal benefit.
+Cardio alone doesn’t offer this full hormonal advantage.

 3. Bone Strength & Joint Protection